RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 ## From a Physical Maze to an Abstract Graph

 The robot's world of "floors" and "walls" is too literal.
 We can create a more powerful mental model by simplifying the maze into its two core components: the locations of interest where the robot can actually be, and the possible moves or direct paths between adjacent locations.
 By focusing on these ideas, we can transform the physical maze into an abstract map of connections.
-Each open square becomes a dot, and each possible move becomes a line connecting the corresponding dots.
+Each open square becomes a point, and each possible move becomes a line connecting the corresponding points.
 What we have just created is a graph.

 <div class="definition">
 <strong>Definition.</strong> A graph is a mathematical structure used to represent relationships between objects.